 If RudderStack is not available, our web and mobile SDKs cache the events on the customer device and retry till they are delivered to the RudderStack server.

-RudderStack supports three running modes - normal, degraded and maintenance.
+RudderStack supports two running modes - normal and degraded

 In the normal mode, RudderStack receives events and forwards them to the destinations as usual.